theonejb/sshenv/Readme.md

     list (l)            Output a list of environments and exit. deactivate (d)      Deactivate the currently active env. switch (s, activate, a)
-                        Activates the named environment.
+                        Activates the environment which matches the name or number given.
 If an environment is currently active it is first deactivated.
 ```

 By default it uses `~/.ssh` as the `SSH_HOME` but you can customize